 Choosing a name for your child is a huge decision as a parent.
 It’s a name that will stick with them for life and can greatly influence how others perceive them.

-But there are certain baby names that immediately turn people off and make them think poorly of the parents who picked them.
+But certain baby names immediately turn people off and make them think poorly of the parents who picked them.

 Here are some thoughts and Opinions from an online forum.

 Naming your child after an alcoholic beverage has become a bit of a trend lately.
 Some parents think it’s cool or unique, but let’s be honest, it’s a choice that raises a lot of eyebrows and invites criticism.
 I mean, seriously, who names their kid Brandy or Whiskey?
 It’s seen as inappropriate or even irresponsible.

 You’re basically associating your child with something that’s all about adult indulgence.
 People might question your priorities or values as a parent.
 And think about the challenges your kid might face with a name like that.
 They could be teased or stereotyped, and people might make assumptions about them based on their names alone.

 Look, I get that naming your child is a personal choice, but going for an alcohol-related name is just asking for trouble.
 It’s going to affect how others see both your kid and you as their parent.

 So, here’s the thing: you know the name Mike, right?
 It’s a pretty common and straightforward name.
 But have you ever heard of someone using Mike as a nickname for Micycle?
 Yeah, I know, it sounds a bit strange.
 It’s like taking a simple name and giving it a quirky twist.
 While some may find it creative or playful, others might see it as unnecessary or even a bit silly.

 - Are you looking for fun and educational activities to engage your children or students in STEM learning?
 Look no further than our Free STEM Activities eBook!